Karthik2025imp/thesis_project/README.md

 Most entry scripts auto-download AdvBench (`llm-attacks/llm-attacks/main/data/advbench/harmful_behaviors.csv`) to `data/advbench.csv` on first run.
-A few scripts (`talkative_attack*.py`, `gcg_complete/*/prefix_run_worker.py`) assume this file already exists — run an experiment-1 or experiment-2 script first, or download it manually, before running those.

 ## Notes on running this code

-This repo documents the code **as used** on the compute environment (Isambard) it was developed on, not a guaranteed-portable package:
+1. This repo documents the code **as used** on the compute environment (Isambard) it was developed on, not a guaranteed-portable package.

-- `sys.path.insert(0, "src")` plus flat imports (e.g.
-  `from llada_wrapper import LLADAWrapper`) assume scripts are run from the project root with `src/` — and, for experiment-specific files, their subfolder — on the path.
-You will likely need to adjust `sys.path` entries after moving files into the subfolder structure shown above.
-- Hardcoded `LOG_DIR` strings in experiment 4 (e.g.
-  `'logs/gcg_complete/base-natural'`) do not include the `new/` segment used in this repo's folder layout, and may not match your local `logs/` structure exactly.
-Update these constants to match wherever you actually run from.
-- Some scripts (see `attack.py`, `prob_mass_utils.py`) reference each
-  other by relative import and are only used by specific experiments — see the file list above for which experiment needs which files.
+2. If you're setting this up to run yourself, expect to adjust paths — this README documents intent and structure, not a plug-and-play pipeline.

-- `meta-llama/Meta-Llama-3-8B-Instruct` (used in `talkative_attack_ar.py`)
+3. `meta-llama/Meta-Llama-3-8B-Instruct` (used in `talkative_attack_ar.py`)
   is a gated HuggingFace model; a valid HF token/login is required.

-If you're setting this up to run yourself, expect to adjust paths — this README documents intent and structure, not a plug-and-play pipeline.